VirgilBB/dcrpulse/README.md

   <img src="assets/decred-logo.jpg" alt="Decred logo" width="220" />
 </p>

-# Decred Pulse on Akash
+# dcrpulse on Akash

 Decred is an autonomous digital currency with a hybrid PoW/PoS consensus system, built to be a superior store of value.
-Running a full node strengthens the network's decentralization and security. **Decred Pulse** makes it easy to deploy your own full node and web dashboard on Akash Network with just a few clicks—no technical expertise required.
+Running a full node strengthens the network's decentralization and security. **dcrpulse** makes it easy to deploy your own full node and web dashboard on Akash Network with just a few clicks—no technical expertise required.

-> **Decred Pulse** is an open-source project by [karamble](https://github.com/karamble).
+> **dcrpulse** is an open-source project by [karamble](https://github.com/karamble).
 This Akash deployment uses the official [dcrpulse](https://github.com/karamble/dcrpulse) project.

 ## Features